Black-n-Bluegrass Junior Roller Derby

 - Must pass the skating skills test at each JRDA level to be considered for bout eligibility.

-BBJRD practices are held on Monday evenings from 6:30-8:30pm in the back of Hits in Covington, KY.
+BBJRD practices are held on Thursday evenings from 6-8 pm in the back of Hits in Covington, KY.
 There is no air conditioning in the building, so skaters should dress appropriately, and make sure to bring plenty of water.
 Practice will be canceled during extreme weather.
-Equipment-is not provided.
+Equipment is not provided.
 A skater will not be allowed to skate if they do not have the following:

 - Knee Pads